 - Scissors or rotary cutter (and cutting mat if using rotary cutter)

 - Sewing machine

 - Iron & ironing board (to press)

 - Tailor’s chalk or any fabric marking tool

 - *optional* embroidery thread, fabric paint, iron-on transfers, etc. to customize

 Step 1: Prepare your fabric (pre-wash, dry, and press if needed).

-Step 2: Use your ruler and tailor’s chalk to measure and mark the size you want your napkin to be on your fabric and cut.
-I cut my fabric 17.5″ x 17.5″ to get a 17″ x 17″ napkin with a 1/4″ seam allowance (folded twice, 1/2″ total).
-You can also use a rotary cutter to cut along the ruler, but be sure to use a cutting mat under your fabric to protect the surface you’re working on.
+Step 2: Use your ruler and tailor’s chalk to measure and mark the size you want your napkin to be.
+I measured mine at 17.5″ x 17.5″ to get a 17″ x 17″ napkin, leaving a 1/2″ seam allowance for sewing on each side.
+Then, cut out your fabric using scissors or a rotary cutter on a mat to protect your work surface.